Unity bets on cloud testing with new Simulation product – TechCrunch

 For the past several years, Unity’s valuation has ballooned alongside their public ambitions to become essential to customers beyond game developers.

-One of the more interesting use cases of the real-time rendering game engine, had been helping companies train their systems inside a virtual environment.
+One of the more interesting use cases of the real-time rendering game engine had been helping companies train their systems inside a virtual environment.
 This has become a key part of the workflows for robotics startups and self-driving car companies that build technologies that need to be trained repeatedly on ever-changing circumstances.

 Today at the company’s Unite conference, Unity announced that they’re building a dedicated product for these use cases, called Unity Simulation.
 The product is currently in closed beta, but it allows customers to run simulations on cloud-connected hardware thanks to a partnership between Unity and Google Cloud.

-“By combining Unity’s real-time 3D development platform with the scale and flexibility of the cloud, Unity Simulation will help businesses accelerate the creation of better, safer, and more reliable products,” said Unity VP of AI Danny Lange, who previously led machine learning at Uber.
+“By combining Unity’s real-time 3D development platform with the scale and flexibility of the cloud, Unity Simulation will help businesses accelerate the creation of better, safer and more reliable products,” said Unity VP of AI Danny Lange, who previously led machine learning at Uber.

 For self-driving car companies, these simulations can help the cars build up virtual experience on roads in fringe situations that can test the technology at its limits.
 Robotics companies can similarly test products virtually on realistic models that haven’t even been built yet.

 Larger customers had already been using Unity for these kinds of problems, but they had been doing so with their own hardware.
-Unity Simulation relies on Google Cloud for running these parallel tests and can make a bit easier for small customers that want to leverage testing in virtual environments.
+Unity Simulation relies on Google Cloud for running these parallel tests and can make it a bit easier for small customers that want to leverage testing in virtual environments.

 The product may appeal to customers outside the gaming world, but the use cases don’t exclude game studios.
 An example from Unity’s website details how the service can help studios quickly simulate thousands of outcomes of gameplay to help developers adjust the level of difficulty for users appropriately.
 For multi-player titles, a tool like this could explore whether new items or power-ups could be combined to make a single user too powerful.
 The service could also help studios identify how stable their title is.